twood02/webtemplate/wiki/a4_AWS Lambda & API gateway.md

 My program (named index.js) successfully generate a random number, but the more valuable things in the log is the summary.
 You can see the duration and billed duration, which matters how much you pay for a function.
 128 MB is the assigned memory for the function, and it used 62 MB of 128 MB.
 It shows the runtime and space complexity of the algorithm that your function uses.
 If the test failed, the Log output would give the logging calls that point out errors.

-## 3. Create an API by Amazon API gateway
+## 3. Create an API by Amazon API Gateway

 API Gateway provides a scalable, secured front-end for service APIs, and can work with Lambda, Elastic Beanstalk, or regular EC2 services.
 It allows “serverless” deployment of applications built with Lambda.
-To create an API by Amazon API gateway, you could search it from amazon services, or enter the [homepage] (https://aws.amazon.com/api-gateway/).
+To create an API by Amazon API gateway, you could search it from amazon services, or enter the [homepage](https://aws.amazon.com/api-gateway/).
 After signing in, the page shows there will be 4 steps for creating an API: Create an API, Configuration routes, Define stages, and Review and Create.

 Amazon API gateway provides two types of API: RESTful API and Websocket API.
 RESTful API is a common choice for serverless workloads and HTTP backends using HTTP APIs.
 Websocket API is useful when you want to build a real-time two-way communication applications such as chat apps.
 In our case, we choose the most common one: HTTP API.